jordan-has-uninstalled/Journey-to-Welch/README.md

 * Rules and Mechanics:
     - The game is turn-based, and players must choose between actions like ATTACK, DEFEND, or MAGIC during combat.
     - Health Points (HP) and Magic Points (MP) are tracked throughout the journey.
-    - Players can earn coins, skill points, and titles through exploration and combat.
-    - Player decisions affect the narrative path and can lead to multiple endings.

 * Features:
-    - Interactive narrative with meaningful choices
-    - Classic RPG mechanics like skill trees, item purchases, and boss fights
     - Visual and audio assets to enhance immersion
     - A responsive webpage that hosts the game in a browser

-* Challenges Presented to Players:
-    - Strategic combat choices to defeat enemies while managing limited HP and MP
-    - Navigating story forks that can lead to success or failure based on decisions
-    - Balancing when to take risks, use resources, or avoid conflict
-    - Uncovering hidden content, skills, and outcomes through replayability

 # Key Personnel:
 * Amaris Aker - (JavaScript Developer–Story Elements/Dialogue/Choices and Paths)